 3. What are the likely causes of the condition?

-5. What is the effect of the medication and in your opinion?
+5. What is the effect of the medication in your opinion?

 6. Is the condition considered a disability within the meaning of the Equality Act 2010?
 If so, what substantial long-term effects does the condition(s) have (if any) upon the employee’s ability to carry out normal day-to-day activities and what activities are affected.